ORNL-QCI/exatn/README.md

 ## Concepts and Usage

 The ExaTN C++ header to include is exatn.hpp.
-ExaTN provides two kinds of API: <br>
+ExaTN provides two kinds of API:

  1. Declarative API is used to declare, construct and manipulate C++ objects implementing the ExaTN library concepts, like tensors, tensor networks, tensor network operators, tensor network expansions, etc. The corresponding C++ header files are located in src/numerics.
+Note that the declarative API calls do not allocate storage for tensors.
- 2. Executive API is used to perform numerical processing on tensors, tensor networks, tensor network operators, tensor network expansions, etc.
-    The corresponding header file is src/exatn/exatn_numerics.hpp.
+ 2. Executive API is used to perform storage allocation and numerical processing of tensors, tensor networks, tensor network operators, tensor network expansions, etc. The corresponding header file is src/exatn/exatn_numerics.hpp.

-There are multiple examples available in src/exatn/test/NumServerTester.cpp, but you should ignore any of them which use direct numericalServer->API calls (these are internal tests).
+There are multiple examples available in src/exatn/tests/NumServerTester.cpp, but you should ignore any of them which use direct numericalServer->API calls (these are internal tests).

+Main ExaTN C++ objects:

+ * exatn::Tensor (src/numerics/tensor.hpp): An abstraction of a tensor defined by
+   * Tensor name: Alphanumeric with underscores, must begin with a letter;
+   * Tensor shape: A vector of tensor dimension extents;
+   * Tensor signature: A vector of tensor dimension identifiers;
+ * exatn::TensorNetwork (src/numerics/tensor_network.hpp): X

 ## Quick Start